paro-paro/vite-plugin-vuetify-sass/README.md

 For more detailed info, check the [vuetify documentation](https://vuetifyjs.com/en/), specially the [SASS](https://vuetifyjs.com/en/features/sass-variables) and [treeshaking](https://vuetifyjs.com/en/features/treeshaking) sections.

-You can also check this (in)famous [issue](https://github.com/vuetifyjs/vuetify-loader/issues/290) for context.
+You can also check this [issue](https://github.com/vuetifyjs/vuetify-loader/issues/290) for context.

 > Be noted that, if you are not using Nuxt, it is recommended that you use the original `vite-plugin-vuetify`.